Sherin-Chacko/Credit-risk-Analysis/README.md

 The results for the six machine learning models including their respective balanced accuracy, precision, and recall scores are as follows:

 ## Naive Random Oversampling

+## SMOTE Oversampling

+## Undersampling

+## Combination Under-Over Sampling

+## Balanced Random Forest Classifier

+## Easy Ensemble AdaBoost Classifier

+## Summary:

+The Easy Ensemble AdaBoost Classifier had the highest recall score, making it the final best machine learning model to choose for further credit card analysis.

+1. When working with balanced accuracy, the highest compared accuracy between 0 and 1 and is closest to 1 is the best machine learning model.
+2. For the credit card data set, the Easy Ensemble AdaBoost Classifier is the best model to choose with its .93 balanced accuracy.
+The other models were below .80 balanced accuracy.
+3. The precision for all models were similar and within an appropriate range.
+4. The recall score also needs to fall within 0 and 1, with numbers closer to 1 being the better model.